protobi/protobi-javascript-api/README.md

 Authenticate either by secure cookie or API Key.
 To login via API key, append `?apiKey=<YOUR_API_KEY>` to the URL as a query parameter.

+Your API key can be obtained at https://app.protobi.com/account
+(or if you have Protobi Enterprise, use https://yourdomain.protobi.com/account ).

+Keep the API confidential, it provides access to your projects as if you had logged in.

 ### Download data file

 * Method: `GET`